Banner

 Running 68K software

-In 1994, while the 68K family was a dead end, the PowerPC was a clear path towards the future for the Macintosh line of computers.
-But there was a problem: all Macintosh softwares, including its System, were written to be run on a 68000 CPU and the PowerPC provided no backward compatibility.
-Without it, buying a new PPC Macintosh would have little more value than switching to a Pentium PC for most Apple customers.
+In 1994, while the 68K family had reached a dead end, the PowerPC represented a clear path toward the future for the Macintosh line.
+But there was a problem: the entire Macintosh software base, including the System itself, was written to run on a 68000 CPU, and the PowerPC offered no backward compatibility.
+Without it, buying a new PowerPC Macintosh would have offered little benefit.
+For most Apple customers, it would have been no better than switching to a Pentium PC.

-”Would it be possible to emulate the 68000 on the RISC CPU?”
+At some point this question arose: “Would it be possible to emulate the 68000 on the RISC CPU?”
+This idea would pave the way for a simpler hardware design with a single CPU.

 The prototype of a Macintosh based on an 88100 The prototype of a Macintosh based on an 88100 (Source: computerhistory.org)

-Then, around October 1991 the PowerPC was announced: the future of the Macintosh became clear.
+Then, around October 1991, the PowerPC was announced: the future of the Macintosh became clear.

 Running legacy code on System 7

-• Boot and run System 7 on PowerPC,
+• Boot and run System 7 on PowerPC

 Architecture of the System Software Architecture of the System Software